-Fall 2017 Freshman Admission: Eligibility Index
+Fall 2018 Freshman Admission: Eligibility Index

-For fall 2017 admission, you must take one of the two major college admission tests by November 2016:
+For fall 2018 admission, you must take one of the two major college admission tests by November 2017:

 - ACT (American College Test): We consider the ACT composite score, which does not include the writing section.

-Grade Point Average
+Calculating Your Grade Point Average

 Your official GPA for admission to any California State University, including SDSU, may be different than the GPA on your high school transcript.
-This is because we calculate your high school GPA using your 10th–12th grade a–g courses.
+This is because we calculate your high school GPA using your 10th–12th grade A–G courses.

 Also, honors points for A, B and C grades are awarded for a maximum of eight semester courses taken in 11th and 12th grades, including up to two IB or AP courses, or honors courses with 11th or 12th grade content taken in the 10th grade.